 Who we are

-Professor Andrew Clegg - Professor of Geriatric Medicine
+Professor Andrew Clegg - Head of ASR, Chair of Geriatric Medicine

 Dr Elizabeth Teale - Clinical Senior Lecturer in Geriatric Medicine